jianggl2000/tiny_genomics_tools/README.md

 ## get_promoter_from_GTF.sh
-Extract the coordinates of promoter regions from a GTF file.
+Extract the positions of promoter regions from a GTF file.
 Save it as SAF and BED file format.